We have all heard that laughter is the best medicine, but have you ever wondered why? This is what a good laugh can do for your life.

 Increases Relationship Strength

 Particularly if you’ve struggled in a relationship with someone, try to find things that you can laugh about.
 It is a good foundation for letting the past go and moving into the future.
+A playful point of view could be just the salve you need.

 Helps You Make Friends